kristenjernigan/kristen-test/Quizzes/quiz testing.md

 1. There is no WiFi where I am.
 That means I cannot access any digital services.
 - [[ ]] True
-[[?]]
-Explanation: Digital services can be deployed on a mobile phone using your data plan.
 - [[X]] False
 [[?]]
 Explanation: Digital services can be deployed on a mobile phone using your data plan.